rivergrove/springboard/lichess_capstone/README.md

 ## My Idea

-I would like to analyze the games for brilliant moves, defined as approximatly +2 on your eval, meaning the engine didn’t see it.
+I would like to analyze the games for brilliant moves, defined as approximately +2 on your eval, meaning the engine didn’t see it.
 I may choose to increase or decrease this eval depending on how many results I find.
 More detailed ideas include:
 - Find players who made the most brilliant moves
 - An example game (may reference the agadmator’s video as another example)
 - Brilliant moves by elo